 - The ones that still give rewards are a joke.
-While the Shell MasterCard was cancelled, they do have a replacement call the “Drive For Five” card.
+While the Shell MasterCard was canceled, they do have a replacement call the “Drive For Five” card.
 It only gives 5 cents (cents, not percent) per gallon and in order to even get that, you need to buy at least 45 gallons per month.
 Do the math to see how lousy of a deal this is… 5 cents off $4.00/gallon equals only a 1.25% rebate.

-- The interest rates are terrible.
-All of us already know carrying a balance is bad so I’m not going to lecture on that.
-Rather, I’m just going to tell you the facts: most gas station cards charge interest rates of around 25-27%.
+- The interest rates are obscene.
+All of us already know carrying a balance is bad so I'm not going to lecture on that.
+Rather, I'm just going to tell you the facts: most gas station cards charge interest rates of around 25-27%.

-- They’re not major credit cards.
+- They are not general use major credit cards.
 Almost all of the cards which garnished the Visa/MasterCard logo were discontinued.
-Now they’re gas-only cards.
-You’re probably asking then, why on earth would anyone fill out an application when they give no rewards and can only be used at one place?
+Now they're gas-only cards.
+You're probably asking then, why on earth would anyone fill out an application when they give no rewards and can only be used at one place?
 Well, the answer is that anyone with half-way decent credit avoids them like the plague.
-Mainly the only people who apply for them are those with bad credit who can’t qualify for anything better.
+Mainly the only people who apply for them are those with bad credit who can't qualify for anything better.